C.D. Cuenca

 Club Deportivo Cuenca is an Ecuadorian football club based in Cuenca.
 They currently play in the Serie A, the top-flight football league in the country, and is one of two clubs from Cuenca to have played in the top-flight (the other being LDU Cuenca).

-Historically an undistinguished club in Ecuador, they have had a recent string of success in Serie A. They are one of three clubs outside Quito and Guayaquil to have a national championship, which they won in 2004.
+They are one of three clubs outside the main cities Quito and Guayaquil to have a national championship, which they won in 2004.
 Since then, they have been a near consistent top club in the country, including numerous Copa Libertadores participations.

-Deportivo Cuenca was founded on March 4, 1971, and is the second oldest club in the city after Tecni Club.
+Deportivo Cuenca was founded on March 4, 1971, and is the second-oldest club in the city after Tecni Club.
 Their home stadium is Estadio Alejandro Serrano Aguilar, which was named after former club president and mayor of Cuenca.
 Because of the limited number of clubs from the Province of Azuay that have played in the Serie A, Deportivo Cuenca has no major local rivals.

 History

 Foundation

 In 1970 the desire was born to form a professional soccer team in the city of Cuenca.
-This desire was shaped through Dr. Alejandro Serrano Aguilar (mayor of the city then) and the gentlemen Polivio Vázquez and Alfredo Pena.
-The citizen's endorsement was immediate before the initiative headed by the mayor, therefore the Commission of Sports was satisfied to the gentlemen Gilbert Sotomayor, Ricardo Ordóñez and Bolívar Lupercio, whose first management was to obtain the acceptance of the Ecuadorian Federation of Soccer so that the professional team of the city could participate in the professional level.
+This desire was shaped through Alejandro Serrano Aguilar (mayor of the city then), Polivio Vázquez and Alfredo Pena.
+The citizen's endorsement was immediate before the initiative headed by the mayor, therefore the Commission of Sports was satisfied to Gilbert Sotomayor, Ricardo Ordóñez and Bolívar Lupercio, whose first management was to obtain the acceptance of the Ecuadorian Federation of Soccer so that the professional team of the city could participate in the professional level.
 By means of the session celebrated in February 1971 in the "Salón de la Ciudad" of the Very Illustrious Municipality of Cuenca, the project became a reality, and it was then that Deportivo Cuenca was born.
 A month later, the Association of Soccer funded the Asociación de Fútbol no Amateur del Azuay (AFA) (Association of Soccer non-Amateur of Azuay).
 As a club the first decisions were taken: the uniform would be red and yellow with a T-shirt to vertical rays, the first Technical Director was Carlos Alberto Raffo, the first contracted foreign soccer players were Rodolfo Piazza, the Paraguayan Luis Martínez who achieved the first team's goal, and Gerald Laterza.
 In its start, the team was known as the "Franela Roja" (Red Bandana).